- Whom do I call for a maintenance issue?

 For “Emergency” requests we dispatch via radio immediately.
 The “Urgent” requests we dispatch the same day, most often by radio depending on the nature of the request.
 For the typical “Routine” request, we typically assign it to the appropriate shop within 24 hours.
 A Service Supervisor or Technician should contact you within 48 hours.

 Please visit our website homepage, Under Request Work, click on Work or Maintenance Request.
 This will take you to our famis© work order management system.
-There you can click on my requests and view information about your work requests.
+There you can click on my requests and view information about your work orders.
 If you have difficulties, contact Facilities Management Customer Service at 936-294-3663 for assistance.

 The requester will receive an e-mail stating the work order has been completed and closed.
 A link to a customer satisfaction survey will be in the closing email.
 Facilities Management welcomes any and all feedback.
 All responses to the survey will remain anonymous unless the requester ask to be contacted by the department director.